Are you heading out for a vacation with your dog? You'll enjoy these 7 Tips for Traveling with Dogs.

 - Dogs often wind up becoming constipated when traveling.

-- This is most often caused by lack of water, exercise or anxiety about new places, strange territories.
+- This is most often caused by lack of water, exercise or anxiety about unknown places, strange territories.

 - Pets may become nauseous when riding in cars or planes.
-They will either vomit or begin to salivate.
+They will either vomit or salivate.

 - Providing the B-complex supplementation will help prevent nausea.